viezel/NappUI/README.md

   * Changed `setBlurred(true)` to `setBlur(0.2)`.
 Feature request [#1](https://github.com/viezel/NappUI/issues/1)

 * 1.0.2
   * Aded NappUI.js for better use of this module.
-This is due to some limitations of the Titanium mMdule SDK.
+This is due to some limitations of the Titanium Module SDK.

 * 1.0.1
   * Bugfix - invalid build, and some functions did not work as expected.